l4ur4oliveira/hacktober-calc/README.md

 ## How to contribute?

 - Including some themes
 - Adding new math operations
 - Improving keybord usage
 - Writing some tests
 - Refactoring something
 - Translating
 - Using your creativity \o/

 Do you need a guide about PR?
 Watch [this video](https://youtu.be/nkuYH40cjo4).

+### Getting started

+> As a simple web project built with pure HTML, CSS and JS, you can run it using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension if you want.
+But if you want to explore the testing environment, follow the steps below.

+- Install dependencies with `npm install`
+- Run the project with `npm run dev`
+- For tests use `npm run test`

 ## Hall of Fame